-When you don’t want a whole lot of a single dessert but you still want it to be a good one, there’s this cobbler recipe.
+When you don't want a whole lot of a single dessert but you still want it to be a good one, there's this mixed berry cobbler recipe.

 Seriously, it's so simple and easy that you spend barely any time at all prepping the thing.
 Speaking of prepping, this dish is all made in the baking dish.
 Not once do you actually NEED a mixing bowl.
 Less dirty dishes is always nice, yes?

-With a chewy and crispy edge to the batter cake and sweet tender berries down below this cobbler recipe is everything you’d expect.
+With a chewy and crispy edge to the batter cake and sweet tender berries down below this easy mixed berry cobbler recipe is everything you'd expect.
 Not too runny, not too sweet, and not too far away if you get started on it soon!